Some people are just gifted...

 But after years of being in the vicious sun-

-hauling our sandy, gritty, wet butts around from beach to beach -
+hauling our sandy, gritty, wet butts around from beach to beach -from town to town -

 my fuggly chaps finally bit the dust.